TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Uri/Action.rst

 f:uri.action
 ============

-This ViewHelper creates a link to a given action.
+This ViewHelper creates a URI to a given action.
+If you need a ViewHelper for creating a link, look at :ref:`vh-link-action`.

 Properties
 ----------